 - Allison F, Carter M, Gibbs M. A History of Voice Interaction in Games.
 1st International Joint Conference of DiGRA and FDG.
 2016.

 - Arnold M, Nansen B, Kennedy J, Gibbs M, Harrop M, Wilken R. An Ontography of Broadband on a Domestic Scale.
 Transformations Journal.
 Central Queensland University.
 2016, Vol. 27.

-- Nansen B, Warr D, Guillemin M, Wilken R, Arnold M, Kennedy J, Waycott J, Gibbs M. Ethical concerns associated with digital ethnography in the domestic environment: Informant burden and burdensome technologies.
-Ethics for Visual Methods: Theory, Methodology and Practice.
+- Nansen B, Wilken R, Kennedy J, Arnold M, Gibbs M. Methodological and ethical concerns associated with digital ethnography in domestic environments: Participant burden and burdensome technologies.
+Ethics and Visual Research Methods: Theory, Methodology, and Practice.
 2016.
-Editors: Cox S.

 - Gibbs M, Mori J, Carter M. RIP vile rat: Makeshift memorials in EVE online.
 Internet Spaceships are Serious Business: An EVE Online Reader.
 2016.

 - Gibbs M, Meese J, Arnold M, Nansen B, Carter M. #Funeral and Instagram: death, social media, and platform vernacular.
 Annual Conference of the Association-of-Internet-Research.
 Routledge.
 2015, Vol. 18, Issue 3.

 - Nansen B, Kennedy J, Arnold M, Gibbs M, Wilken R. Digital ethnographic techniques in domestic spaces: Notes on methods and ethics.
 Visual Methodologies.
 2015, Vol. 3, Issue 2.